Back to Blog

 Plus, they enable you to work on your masterpieces without disturbing others, especially if you live in a shared space or have particularly nosy neighbors.

-Studio headphones are designed to offer a flat response and excellent isolation, making them ideal for critical listening, tracking, and mixing.
+Studio headphones are designed to offer a flat response and excellent isolation, making them ideal for critical listening, tracking, and when you mix music.

 Open-Back Headphones vs. Closed-Back Headphones